peterchowacademy/the-docs/docs/diving/nitrox/nitrox.md

     - divers name
     - diver's signiture
 - Tuner (set oxygen percentage first), blow the nitrox to the o-ring and try = analysis done

+### CR-5L dive watch
+Menu > settings > set dive > scbua > set gas

+### Dive Watch setting (Use of tecnology)
+1. Gas necrosis
+2. Dive within the limit of dive watch
+3. Every dive should have their own dive watch, due to different concentration of nitrox
+4. Execute safety stop as usual

+4 off 5 in for nitrox percentage

+During live aboard (on ship)
+- Still need to adjust your dive watch
+- Becareful: Since it might default back to 21% (normal air) while some might withhold for 12 hours

+{:.warning}
+> Backup watch:
+> Only counts if you dive with it and adjusted it before the dive

+The majority of dive watches can use both nitrox and air

+### Safety Factor
++1 more conservative
++2 Extremely conservative

+### Oxygen given during an accident
+- pure oxygen / high nitrox can help with DCI
+- Do CPR (when there's no breathing)
+- call EMS
+- Hold regulator and ascend safely